Queatz/vessel/README.md

 # Vessel

-Vessel is an open source programming language specification.
+Vessel is to programming languages as assembly is to hardware.
+It provides an abstraction on top of domain-specific languages such as C++, JavaScript, Python, and other high- and low-level languages, as well as scripting and templating languages such as HTML and CSS.
+It provides a single conceptual approach that compiles into domain-specific targets.
 Take it for a spin, we think you'll like it.

 See [Why Vessel?](https://github.com/Queatz/vessel/wiki/Why-Vessel%3F), [Guess the Number](https://github.com/Queatz/vessel/wiki/Example:-Guess-the-Number), and [Greet Me](https://github.com/Queatz/vessel/wiki/Example:-Greet-Me) to skip right to some examples.